Showing posts with label African American history. Show all posts

 By Jane Feehan

-On that day, African American Rubin Stacy (published also as Reuben Stacey, or Rubin Stacey) 37, was seized by a mob from the custody of six Broward County deputies as they were transporting him to a jail in Dade County for “safekeeping."
+On that day, African American Rubin Stacy (published also as Reuben Stacy, or Rubin Stacey) 37, was seized by a mob from the custody of six Broward County deputies as they were transporting him to a jail in Dade County for “safekeeping."
 He had been accused by a 30-year-old white woman of a knife attack in her Fort Lauderdale home,

 The mob, estimated by deputies to be about 100 men with faces covered and license plates hidden, took Stacey, kneeling in prayer, to an area near the house of accuser Marion Jones.
 There, they hanged and then shot him 16 times.